 Beadboard paneling gives a country-rustic appearance to rooms and homes.
-It can also hide defects on the walls such as damaged drywalls and cracked plaster that usually require costly repairs or replacement.
+It can also hide defects on the walls such as damaged drywall and cracked plaster that usually requires costly repairs or replacement.
 Beadboard paneling brightens up a colorless wall and gives it a personality.

-Although not easy, installing a beadboard paneling can be achieved with the right tools and skills.
+Although not easy, installing beadboard paneling can be achieved with the right tools and skills.

-First determine how much paneling you would need for a particular room or space.
+First, determine how much paneling you would need for a particular room or space.
 Next purchase beadboard paneling based on your preferences and estimate.
-Afterwards, allow it to sit in the area where you would assemble it for at least 2 days.
+Afterward, allow it to sit in the area where you would assemble it for at least 2 days.
 This is necessary to allow the paneling to adjust to the place by either shrinking or expanding depending on the place’s temperature and humidity.

 Repeat this process for the rest of the panels until all the intended areas are covered.
-On occasions where you would need a thinner paneling, trim a board to the desired size using a circular saw and a guide.
+On occasions where you would need a thinner paneling, trim one board to the desired size using a circular saw and a guide.
 A board should be lying on the ground with its front side facing down when you are doing this.
-For outlets, use a drywall square to mark them and then with the use of a jigsaw, carve a hole out.
-Next attach beadboard molding trims at the top of the panels using paneling nails.
-Also use paneling nails when securing L-shaped outside corner molding, and cove molding at the inside, and outside corners of the paneling.
+For outlets, use a drywall square to mark them, and then with the use of a jigsaw, carve a hole out.
+Next, attach beadboard molding trims at the top of the panels using paneling nails.
+Also, use paneling nails when securing L-shaped outside corner molding, and cove molding at the inside, and outside corners of the paneling.

-Apart from its aesthetic appeal, beadboard paneling is also known for its durable surface - making it ideal for rooms or locations that are used frequently, and whose surrounding walls get frequently scratched.
+Apart from its aesthetic appeal, beadboard paneling is also known for its durable surface, making it ideal for rooms or locations that are used frequently, and whose surrounding walls get scratched frequently.